-Begin by sterilizing your pruning shears with one part bleach mixed in 9 parts water.
-Keep that handy, because you’ll want to re-sterilize between cuts when possible.
+Begin by sterilizing your pruning shears with one part bleach mixed with nine parts water.
+Keep that sterilizing solution handy because you’ll want to re-sterilize between cuts when possible.

 While your tree is still mostly dormant at the end of winter, get your initial shaping and pruning done.
 As it puts out new leaf growth, you can occasionally snip off overly-long stems, but it’s best to let it go through the spring and then do delicate shaping towards the end of summer once it’s slowed down.

 Since it can skyrocket up from the ground, keeping it trimmed down to a reasonable height should also be done in the late winter.
-Container-grown plants should be kept no taller than 6 feet to ensure they’re able to be brought indoors for the cold months.
+Container-grown plants should be kept no taller than 6 feet to ensure they can be brought indoors for the cold months.

 Pinch off side shoots or suckers on the tree when they appear.
 This prevents you from having a bunch of odd branches protruding up from its base.

 Propagation is generally through seed, but the seed takes an incredibly long time to get going.
 It’s not unknown for a seed to take upwards of six months to germinate, and that’s if it germinates at all.
 This species is not known for good germination rates.

 For this species, it’s best to buy saplings and plant those.
 That spares all the waiting for the seed to sprout.
 However, there is one other alternative: softwood cuttings.